falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 weight: 20
 ---

-In this scenario you will learn how to install Falco on an Ubuntu 20.04 host, trigger a falco rule, and then examine the output.
+In this scenario, you will learn how to install Falco on an Ubuntu 20.04 host, trigger a Falco rule, and then examine the output.

-The goal of this activity is to give you a quick example of how Falco works.
-After you complete it you should be able to move on to a more advanced [tutorial]( {{< ref "docs/tutorials" >}}) or spend some time reading up on [additional Falco concepts]( ../falco-additional ).
+This activity aims to give you a quick example of how Falco works.
+After you complete it, you should be able to move on to a more advanced [tutorial]( {{< ref "docs/tutorials" >}}) or spend some time reading up on [additional Falco concepts]( ../falco-additional ).

 ## Prerequisites
 This lab is based on installing Falco using the kernel module on Ubuntu.

-The scenario has been tested specifically using Virutual Box and Lima for MacBooks running Apple Silicon.
+The scenario has been tested using Virtual Box and Lima (for MacBooks running Apple Silicon).

 While this tutorial may work with Ubuntu running on a cloud provider or another virtualization platform, it has not been tested.